“Is that an upside-down cross you’re wearing?”

 She understands that the power of jumping higher or throwing farther is nothing compared to the power of standing our ground.

-And she knows that the power of a woman does not come from co-opting the masculine, but reclaiming the feminine, in a culture that has bullied our mothers, daughters, and sisters for millennia.
+And she knows that the way to be free as a woman is to reclaim the feminine—to embrace and uplift her—in a culture that has bullied our mothers, daughters, and sisters for millennia.

 The masculine is not the enemy.
 And men are not the enemy.

 All of us, of every gender, contain both masculine and feminine within.

 The trouble comes when the masculine is allowed to be a parasite, feeding on the feminine, considering her at best a weakness to be devoured, and at worst, an enemy to be destroyed.